alexdelfranco/astronomy-guide/Focus-Group-Activities/Python-Open-Ended-Activity.md

 #### Opening a Python Notebook

-We can begin by opening a new Python Notebook by clicking the following link: <a href="" target="_blank">Blank Python Notebook</a>.
+We can begin by opening a new Python Notebook by clicking the following link: <a href="https://colab.research.google.com/github/alexdelfranco/astronomy-guide/blob/master/Focus-Group-Activities/Random-Walk-Open-Ended-Template.ipynb" target="_blank">Blank Python Notebook</a>.
 The notebook has no code, but is divided into sections that will be useful for us later.
 You may notice that the current notebook won't save unless you are logged into a Google account.
 Have one of your team members log into their Google account and save the activity by clicking **Copy to Drive**.
 You are now ready to begin building your model!

 #### Importing and Setup

 To make your model work smoothly, we need to run a bit of setup code.
 First, we can add our generic import statements.
 You will only be using three packages to build your model: `matplotlib.pyplot`, `numpy`, and `math`.
-You can import both of them in the *Imports* section by writing the following (the `as` keyword lets us define a shorthand to access these packages more easily in the future):
+You can import both of them in the **Imports** section by writing the following (the `as` keyword lets us define a shorthand to access these packages more easily in the future):

 `import matplotlib.pyplot as plt`